i-pi/i-pi/docs/src/distributed.rst

 per-message and per-request overhead, which is the dominant cost when the potential is inexpensive; for expensive potentials it makes little difference.
 If fewer than ``batch_size`` structures are queued, the socket transport pads the batch by replicating the last structure, so the run never stalls.
+The in-process ``ffdirect`` backend does not pad; instead, when run with ``threaded='True'`` it flushes an incomplete final batch (evaluating fewer than ``batch_size`` structures) once its poll loop goes idle.
+Without threading there is no idle flush, so the number of structures evaluated must be a multiple of ``batch_size`` or the run hangs.

 Batching requires ``consolidate_messages`` (the default) and is incompatible with ``matching="lock"`` and with stateful clients that rely on receiving a continuous